sohailta/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 description: "This article discusses how to configure your organization and Teams Rooms devices to support third-party meeting joining to Cisco WebEx and Zoom."
 ---

-# Enable Teams Room devices to join third-party meetings
+# Enable Teams Room devices to join third-party meetings (Direct Guest Join)

 Microsoft Teams Rooms devices support a one-touch experience for joining third-party online meetings.
-When enabled, you can use a Teams Rooms device to join meetings hosted on Cisco WebEx and Zoom<sup>1</sup> just as easily as you can join meetings hosted in Microsoft Teams.
+When enabled, you can use a Teams Rooms device to join meetings hosted on Cisco WebEx and Zoom just as easily as you can join meetings hosted in Microsoft Teams.

 Before you can join third-party meetings from a Teams Rooms device, you need to do the following: